I lived two lives for more than a decade.

 That’s all I’m doing, though: managing it.
 I’m not cured because I’m happy.
 It’s something I’ll manage my entire life.
 But, it will never manage me again.

 Am I terrified that opening up like this will hurt me professionally?
 Of course.
 I know the stigmas.
 For the longest time, the stigmas are what kept me from getting the help I needed.
 But, when I told my first boss, she was nothing short of incredible.
 She increased her mentorship of me but made sure to never relieve my responsibilities.
-When an asshole at my current job told both my supervisors — and all my coworkers — that I was suicidal, I thought it was the end of the world.
+When an asshole at my last job told both my supervisors — and all my coworkers — that I was suicidal, I thought it was the end of the world.
 But, my boss actually started being nicer to me.
 (There’s a silver lining to everything, right?)
 Fortunately, in my current job, I feel safe and am confident that my colleagues will only support me.

-I have to talk about it, though.
+Regardless, I have to talk about it.
 Because, until society understands the realities of depression and mental illness as a whole, the stigmas will continue.
 I will still be told to “just get over it.”
-Work “friends” will still consider it to be a juicy bit of gossip.
+“Friends” will still consider it to be a juicy bit of gossip.
 And those undiagnosed will continue to suffer in silence.

 If you suspect you may have depression or a mental illness, please tell your family or friends.
 If you’re too afraid to do that, seek out a therapist (most are covered under most health insurances).
 If that’s out of the question, go online for resources.
 Hell, message me.
 I’m in no way qualified to give you advice, but I can listen and help you find the resources and help you need.
 But, please, don’t continue to suffer.
 There’s a whole life worth living.
 A day worth seizing.
 And it’s up to you to take control.